Tirzepatide monograph · Evidence review

 Injection-site reactions — about 6% to 8%, versus 2% on placebo1.
 Usually minor redness or irritation where the dose was given.

-**Fatigue — about 5% to 7%**, versus 3% on placebo1.
-The above-placebo signal is real but modest.
+Fatigue — about 5% to 7%, versus 3% on placebo1.
+The above-placebo signal is real but modest, and for most people it is secondary to eating less, dehydration, and rapid weight loss rather than a direct drug effect — see does tirzepatide make you tired?.

 Hypersensitivity reactions — about 5%, versus 3% on placebo1.
 This category covers mostly mild reactions; true anaphylaxis is a separate, rare, serious event covered below.